cogment/cogment-doc/docs/reference/parameters.md

 ##### Discovery query

 Following the path in the discovery endpoint, is the optional query; properties to find a suitable service.
-All the properties provided in the query must match.
+All the properties provided in the query must match properties registered in the directory (with some exceptions, see [below](#reserved-query-properties)).
 Which properties are acceptable depends on the directory (and how the services are registered in the directory).

 The query in the discovery endpoint must follow these guidelines: